 SAE 660 bronze or c932 / c93200 bearing bronze as known as high-leaded tin, this type of bronze is commonly used for bearings or Bushing widely applications in many industries.

-SAE 841 bronze is sintered bronze sleeve bearing or oil-impregnated bronze bearings and phosphor bronze bearings this type of bronze is designed for self-lubricating bushing
+SAE 841 bronze is sintered bronze sleeve bearings or oil-impregnated bronze bearings and phosphor bronze bearings this type of bronze is designed for self-lubricating bushing

-SAE 863 bronze is oil-impregnated bearings and mostly used for self-lubricating powdered metal bearing that is typically harder, higher strength
+SAE 863 bronze is oil-impregnated bearings and mostly used for self-lubricating powdered metal bearing (metal bushing sleeve)that is typically harder, higher strength

 Some other types of bronze for you to choose the best bronze for bearings or bushing, like silicon bronze is a metal alloy made from copper and silicon, with the addition of phosphorus.
 It is used in bearings because it has a very low coefficient of friction.

 Phosphor bronze is also an alloy, but it has copper as its main metal.
 The copper in the molten alloy reacts with the phosphorus to form a layer on its surface.
 This layer prevents phosphor bronze from reacting with its environment, so it lasts longer than other types of alloys.
 Phosphor-bronze can also have additives that are not available for silicon bronze, which makes it more expensive than silicon bronze.